javazsaz/YoutubeDownloader/README.md

 # YoutubeDownloader
-A software for download Youtube videos
+A software for download audio and videos from Youtube!

 For use this software, please install: